antonioscardace/antonioscardace/README.md

 Few info about me:
 * Computer Science Student at University of Catania (IT) 📚🎓.
-* My main interestes are: Algorithms and Data Structures, Computer Networks, and Web Development.
+* My main interestes are: Algorithms and Data Structures, Computer Networks, Web Development, and NLP.
 * I’m currently working on some String Matching publications. ♻️